 - Performances that are not open to the public and advertised accordingly.

 - Performances in which the performers are primarily students.

-- Artist engagements may not receive funding from more than one NEFA grant program.
+- Artist engagements that receive tour funding from more than one NEFA grant program.

 Tour Planning grants provide up to $5,000 for the planning of a tour that will eventually fulfill Expeditions Touring grant criteria.
 These grants support activities directly related to the planning of a tour, such as meetings between potential partners, artist showcases for potential tour partners, workshops to build community interest, and artists' travel to visit communities to prepare for the touring engagement.